Flybe, Ryanair seal deal on new Irish airline

 Aer Lingus shares have climbed from 1.10 euros at the start of January to 1.30 euros, the level of the Ryanair bid.

-Shares in Flybe, which have shed about a third of their value in the last year amid profit warnings and lay-offs, were 20 percent up at 53.7 pence by 1110 GMT.
+Shares in Flybe, which have shed about a third of their value in the last year amid profit warnings and lay-offs, were 20 percent up at 53.7 pence by 11.10 a.m.
+British Time.

 (Writing by Conor Humphries and Rhys Jones; editing by James Davey and Mike Nesbit)